 Because I notice how calm my mind feels after a meditation session, I’m more aware of feeling unsettled.
 Seeing a dramatic news story or video, or scrolling through emails on our “to do list” right before we hit the pillow definitely doesn’t help us to wind down.
 The “blue light” emitted by from our screens has also been shown to potentially affect our body’s internal clock, also known as our circadian rhythm.
 Exposure to this unnatural light can prevent us from falling asleep when it’s dark outside.

 After becoming more aware of the effects of tech before bedtime on my sleep, I started to charge my phone out of arm’s reach from my bed, so that I’m not as tempted to scroll right before I sleep or after I wake up.
 Having phone-free times either side of sleeping can also help start and end our day in a less stressful manner and give our minds time to wind down before we close our eyes.
 It is also easy to find guided sessions made specifically to help us drift off at night in apps or videos; or we can arrange our regular practice before we go to sleep so that we calm our minds down before we go to bed.

-Meditating regularly over the past couple of years has helped me to feel less stressed; less judgmental of myself and others; to sleep better; and be more present and grateful.
-I believe that we all have the power to work on our mindset, and meditation is a powerful and sustainable way to gradually improve the way we experience life, other people and ourselves.
-This can also give us confidence in our ability to handle both the expected and unexpected challenges that modern life inevitably throws our way.
+Regular meditation over the past couple of years has helped my modern mind as I feel less stressed; less judgmental of myself and others; I sleep better; and I’m more present and grateful.
+We all have the power to work on our mindset, and meditation is a powerful and sustainable way to gradually improve the way we experience life, other people and ourselves.
+Meditation can also give us confidence in our ability to handle both the expected and unexpected challenges that modern life, and our mind, inevitably throws our way.